efeckgz/lib6502/README.md

 ## Introduction

-This project aims to create a working 6502 emulator in the form of a Rust crate.
-It is currently in its starting stage.
+The goal of this project is to create a general purpose dependency free Mos 6502 emulator that can later be used as the cpu of a 6502 based system emulator.
+It is currently at a very early stage.